- Also for critically defective batteries

 – Underride frame

-- Special equipment for specific battery types or increased fire protection requirements possible
+• Special equipment for specific battery types or increased fire protection requirements possible

-8. In use for you
+8. Working for you

-| Filling material supplied: | without filling material |
+| Handling filling material: | without filler material |

 | Material: | Steel |

-| Type of packaging: | Dangerous goods packaging < 450 liters or < 400 kg net |
+| Packaging type: | Dangerous goods packaging < 450 liters or < 400 kg net |

 | Suitable for critically defective?: | Yes |